ADA-GWU/a3-digital-image-processing-aliasgerovs/README.md

 ![alt text](outputs/Figure_3.png)

 3. Visualization of MRI Data
-Using the RSNA dataset under the train folder:

-- Write code to describe the contents and metadata of DICOM files.
+- Describing the contents and metadata of DICOM files.
-- Visualize different layers of MRI images.
+- Visualizing different layers of MRI images.

 Example command: